HCI-Capstone/octangle-supported/README.md

 There are two ways to experience and utilize the Octangle.

-## Method 1: Run Build File****
+## Method 1: Run Build File

 Pull the build file off of the repository and load it into your Oculus Quest 2 for use.
 Need Macey to expand on how this works lmao, mention live share functionality.
+Right now this method is unpreferred due to latency issues and the capabilities of the Oculus Quest 2 being unable to properly support the project we have produced, therefore, we suggest Method 2 when applicable.

 ## Method 2: Fork and Clone Repository for Unity Game Development